 The COVID pandemic has had a significant impact for Neerim Health particularly regarding the health, safety and welfare of our aged care residents, our patients and our staff.
 The suspension of elective theatre earlier in the pandemic was a significant challenge for us however we have worked extremely hard to ensure that our organisation remains sustainable through the National Partnership Agreement – an arrangement between the Commonwealth and the States to support private hospitals throughout this time.

-We continue to work collaboratively with other health services across Gippsland to ensure adequate planning is in place across the region in the event the situation changes and will continue to do this for as long as necessary.
+We continue to work collaboratively with other health and aged care services across Gippsland to ensure adequate planning is in place across the region in the event the situation changes and will continue to do this for as long as necessary.

 In accordance with the regional plan, Neerim Health is not a designated first line hospital for admitting positive COVID-19 patients.